-❖ NOTE: Some types of bunk beds do not include a ladder.
+NOTE: Some types of bunk beds do not include a ladder.

-Exercise extreme care when entering or exiting the bunk beds and using the ladder.
-Do not allow more than one person on the top bunk.
-Do not allow children under 6 years of age to use the upper bunk.
-Do not allow horseplay on or under the bed and prohibit jumping on the bed.
-Make sure the ladder is anchored properly to the bed.
-Never allow more than one person on the ladder at a time.
-Children should always be supervised when using the ladder or when entering or exiting the bunk beds.
-Weight limit of the bunk ladder is 300 lbs.
+- □ Exercise extreme care when entering or exiting the bunk beds and using the ladder. - \Box Do not allow more than one person on the top bunk. - Do not allow children under 6 years of age to use the upper bunk. - Do not allow horseplay on or under the bed and prohibit jumping on the bed. - \Box Make sure the ladder is anchored properly to the bed. - $\hfill\square$ Never allow more than one person on the ladder at a time. - Children should always be supervised when using the ladder or when entering or exiting the bunk beds. - □ Weight limit of the bunk ladder is 300 lbs.
 (136 kg).
-Never exceed this weight.
-Maximum weight limits for bunk beds will vary depending on model or bunk style.
-Never exceed the maximum weight specified on the bunk capacity label.
+Never exceed this weight. - Maximum weight limits for bunk beds will vary depending on model or bunk style.
+Never exceed the maximum weight specified on the bunk capacity label. - □ Failure to follow these instructions can result in serious bodily injury.